Cubic fourfolds containing a plane and a quintic del Pezzo surface: The Clifford invariant on

 \section{The Clifford invariant on $\cC_8 \cap\cC_{14}$}

 In this section, we first prove that $\cC_8 \cap \cC_{14}$ has five irreducible components and we describe each of them in lattice theoretic terms.
 We then completely analyze the (non)triviality of the Clifford invariant of the general cubic fourfold (i.e., such that $A(X)$ has rank 3) in each irreducible component.
-One of the components corresponds to cubic fourfolds containing a plane and having a tangent conic (i.e., those considered in Proposition~\ref{prop:conic}), where we already know the nontriviality of the Clifford invariant.
+One of the components corresponds to cubic fourfolds containing a plane and having a tangent conic (i.e., those considered in Corollary~\ref{prop:conic}), where we already know the nontriviality of the Clifford invariant.
 Another component corresponds to cubic fourfolds containing two disjoint planes, where we already know the triviality of the Clifford invariant.
-There are another two components of $\cC_8 \cap \cC_{14}$ whose general elements have trivial Clifford invariant (see Proposition~\ref{oddity}), answering a question of F.\ Charles.
+There are another two components of $\cC_8 \cap \cC_{14}$ whose general elements have trivial Clifford invariant (see Proposition~\ref{oddity}).